Jonathon Flores

 Our Outdoor Coordinators are all working towards furthering their education, as well as becoming certified (or have been certified) in different areas to be able to provide the resources that would be needed while exploring the outdoors.
 Such as...

-Jonathon Flores (Founder/Chief Trek Officer) - Wilderness First Aid, Canine Wilderness First Aid, *Leave No Trace Instructor & *Certified California Naturalist
+Jonathon Flores (Founder/Chief Trek Officer) - Wilderness First Aid, Canine Wilderness First Aid, *Leave No Trace Instructor, & Certified California Naturalist

 Rudy Carrillo (Lead Outdoor Coordinator) - Wilderness First Aid

-Denise Graves (Lead Outdoor Coordinator) - Wilderness First Aid
+Grant Bartolo (Lead Outdoor Coordinator) - Wilderness First Aid

-Monique Martinez (Lead Outdoor Coordinator) - Wilderness First Aid
+Patty Rodriguez (Lead Outdoor Coordinator) - Wilderness First Aid

 *certifications are a work in progress.